A review of import conditions for brassicaceous crop seeds for sowing

 Australia relies on the overseas supply of seeds for brassicaceous vegetable crop production.
-Seeds are imported from all sources in accordance with our standard requirements for the importation of seeds for sowing.
+Seeds are currently imported in accordance with our standard requirements for the importation of seeds for sowing.

-We are undertaking a review of these existing import conditions of vegetable seeds, including those for brassicaceous crops.
+We are undertaking an extensive review of these existing import conditions of vegetable seeds, including those for brassicaceous crops.
 The review is in response to:

 - an increase in seed-borne pathogens being reported outside their known geographic distribution, in part linked to the increasing globalisation of the vegetable seed trade.

 - the introduction of pathogens to new areas.

 - changes in seed production practices that have increased the likelihood of the seed’s exposure to pathogens and the introduction of pathogens to new areas.

 The review is being conducted as a non-regulated risk analysis to assess the biosecurity risks associated with seeds being imported into Australia.

 Acknowledging the change in risk profile, the department is undertaking an extensive review of the existing import conditions for vegetable seeds including those for brassicaceous crops.